gnanaprakash999/Oulad-Student-analysis/README.md

 - High engagement + low performance → struggling students
 - High engagement + high performance → strong success

-Recommendations -
+6. Recommendations -
 - Building an early warning system using first-30-day engagement pattern
 - Academic support for engaged but low-performing students
 - Tiered intervention instead of one-size-fits-all

-Skills Demonstrated -
+7. Skills Demonstrated -
 - SQL (joins, aggregations, window functions)
 - Data cleaning and validation
 - Data modeling and grain handling
 - Analytical thinking and segmentation

-Project Files -
+8. Limitations -
--01_oulad_create_raw_tables.sql
--02_oulad_data_loading.sql
--03_oulad_data_profiling.sql
--04_oulad_data_cleaning.sql
--05_oulad_data_validation_and_summary_build.sql
--06_oulad_data_analysis.sql
+- Engagement is measured only through VLE interactions and may not capture offline study behaviour
+- Correlation observed does not imply causation
+- External factors (workload, personal circumstances) are not captured in dataset
+- Early engagement thresholds may vary across modules and should be validated per course

+9. Future work -
+- Incorporate additional behavioural and demographic features
+- Build predictive model for early risk classification

-Key Takeaway -
+10. Key Takeaway -
--Student outcomes are not driven by a single factor.
+- Student outcomes are not driven by a single factor
--Both consistent engagement and academic performance play a role, and different groups of students fail for different reasons which means interventions should be targeted, not generic.
+- Both consistent engagement and academic performance play a role, and different groups of students fail for different reasons which means interventions should be targeted, not generic

+11. Project Files -
+- 01_oulad_create_raw_tables.sql
+- 02_oulad_data_loading.sql
+- 03_oulad_data_profiling.sql
+- 04_oulad_data_cleaning.sql
+- 05_oulad_data_validation_and_summary_build.sql
+- 06_oulad_data_analysis.sql